 Biochemistry, Food Science and Nutrition, The Hebrew University

 "…Meital breaks SciComm, step by step, to a set of skills ranging from tools needed for an excellent presentation of research products and audience analysis, to how to position the speaker's hands while standing on stage…"

 Efrat Resnick, PhD student

-Chemical and Structural Biology
+Chemical and Structural Biology, Weizmann Institute of Science

 "During the training I learned to easily explain my research to diverse audiences while adapting to different situations, time frames and the levels of interest and knowledge of people who listen to my talks. "

 Tom Manovitz, PhD, Post-Doctoral Fellow

 Physics, Harvard University

 "…thanks to Meital’s excellent training I was able to minimize my extensive use of jargon and technical terms when I speak and to create a set of analogies and clear messages that express the meaning of my research…"